google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 - Additional condition (for fact-checking):

   ```
-  Can you compare the text below to the context provided
+  Can you compare the text below to the information provided in this prompt above
-  in this prompt above and write a short message that warns the readers about
+  and write a short message that warns the readers about which part of the text they
-  which part of the text they should consider fact-checking?
-(Please keep your
+  should consider fact-checking?
+(Please keep your response concise and focus on only
-  response concise and focus on only one important item.)"
+  one important item.)"
   ```

 - Previously generated response